 The Company's plan at present is to pursue Offtake through agreements with Retail Electricity Suppliers, and/or participate in CSPs.
-Alternatively, without an off-take agreement, the Company shall still be able to supply power through the WESM.
-Being RE, the supply of power from the Company to the WESM shall have priority dispatch over other sources.
+Alternatively, without an off-take agreement, the Company shall still be able to supply power through the WESM, where renewable energy has priority dispatch over other sources.